EthosWallet/ethos-docs/src/pages/index.md

 {% quick-link title="Example app with code" icon="presets" href="/docs/example-app" description="View the code base for an example app using Ethos." /%}

-{% quick-link title="Advanced API reference" icon="plugins" href="/docs/hooks" description="Leverage the API to give your users a tailored experience." /%}
+{% quick-link title="Advanced API reference" icon="plugins" href="/docs/hooks" description="Leverage the APIs to give your users a tailored experience." /%}

-{% quick-link title="Theme options" icon="theming" href="/docs/theming" description="Match the Ethos connect flow with the theme of your app." /%}
+{% quick-link title="Theme options" icon="theming" href="/docs/customization" description="Match the Ethos connect flow with the theme of your app." /%}

 {% /quick-links %}